mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The high-level flow for processing a Handshake message is as
 follows:

-1. Verify that the `prior_epoch` field of the Handshake message is equal the `epoch` field of the current GroupState object.
+1. Verify that the `epoch` field of enclosing MLSPlaintext message is equal the `epoch` field of the current GroupState object.

 2. Use the `operation` message to produce an updated, provisional GroupState object incorporating the proposed changes.

-3. Look up the public key for slot index `signer_index` from the roster in the current GroupState object (before the update).

-4. Use that public key to verify the `signature` field in the Handshake message, with the updated GroupState object as input.

-5. If the signature fails to verify, discard the updated GroupState object and consider the Handshake message invalid.

-6. Use the `confirmation_key` for the new group state to compute the finished MAC for this message, as described below, and verify that it is the same as the `finished_mac` field.
+3. Use the `confirmation_key` for the new group state to compute the finished MAC for this message, as described below, and verify that it is the same as the `finished_mac` field.

-7. If the the above checks are successful, consider the updated GroupState object as the current state of the group.
+4. If the the above checks are successful, consider the updated GroupState object as the current state of the group.

-The `signature` and `confirmation` values are computed over the transcript of group operations, using the transcript hash from the provisional GroupState object:
+The confirmation value confirms that the members of the group have arrived at the same state of the group:

 ~~~~~
-signature_data = GroupState.transcript_hash
-Handshake.signature = Sign(identity_key,
-                           signature_data)

-confirmation_data = GroupState.transcript_hash ||
-                    Handshake.signature
-Handshake.confirmation = HMAC(confirmation_key,
+Handshake.confirmation = HMAC(GroupState.transcript\_hash,
                               confirmation_data)
 ~~~~~

 HMAC {{!RFC2104}} uses the Hash algorithm for the ciphersuite in use.
 Sign uses the signature algorithm indicated by the signer's credential in the roster.

-[[ OPEN ISSUE: The Add and Remove operations create a "double-join" situation, where a participant's leaf key is also known to another participant.
-When a participant A is double-joined to another B, deleting A will not remove them from the conversation, since they will still hold the leaf key for B.  These situations are resolved by updates, but since operations are asynchronous and participants may be offline for a long time, the group will need to be able to maintain security in the presence of double-joins. ]]

 [[ OPEN ISSUE: It is not possible for the recipient of a handshake message to verify that ratchet tree information in the message is